 Individual use – Remove the document from the user’s browser, including search results, so the user doesn’t have to view that document again.

-Collective use – Removal information collected from a group of users to improve the quality of search results for the group or another group of users.
+Collective use – Removal information collected from users to improve the quality of search results for the group or another group of users.

 How it’s used – The remove feature may be implemented as part of a browser.